jwstegemann/fritz2/www/src/pages/docs/40_StoreCreation.md

 This is described in the [reactive rendering](/docs/render/#reactive-rendering) sections of the [Render HTML](/docs/render) chapter.
 - `update`: This is a `Handler` which manages the state changes of the store.
-This default handler takes one `T` and simply substitutes the old value `T` of the store with it.
+This default handler takes one `T` and simply substitutes the "old" state `T` of the store with it.

 You can use this handler to conveniently implement _two-way-databinding_ by using the `changes` event-flow of an `input`-`Tag`, for example: